 Ch Dundee, born in 1882 was among the earliest showdogs to be called a Scottish Terrier.
-This sparked input from Gordon Stables in the 'Live Stock Journal', and the Scottish Terrier Club of England was formed in 1883 and with it came a slightly revised Standard.
-There was still much controversy about the name because many believed the name 'Scottish Terriers' should embrace all terriers whose origin was Scotland.
-As mentioned above, to complicate matters, there was a breeder in Aberdeen who was well known for a 'die hard' highland terrier with pricked ears.
-This controversy continued for 6 years after English Club wrote the Breed Standard, until the Scottish experts conceded and adopted a very similar Standard when the Scottish Terrier Club of Scotland was formed in 1888.
+This sparked input from Gordon Stables in the 'Live Stock Journal'.
+In 1883 the Scottish Terrier Club of England was formed and although they revised the Standard, there was still controversy about the name because many believed the name 'Scottish Terriers' should embrace all terriers whose origin was Scotland.

 History of the Scottish Terrier in Australia

 The first 'Scotch' (known today as 'Scottish') Terrier was imported in 1889.
 Named 'Werfa', owned by R.C.Thorn of Victoria, she is given the credit of establishing the Scottish Terrier in Australia, breeding under the 'Hensby' prefix.
 She was sired by the famous 'Dundee' pictured above.Scotties have been in existence here continuously ever since.